datenshicommunity/website-docs/en/liveplay_en.md

 -----------------------

-- Q : What if my camera is dim?
+- Q : What if my camera is blurry or dimly lit?
-- A : Make sure you have a suitable device to record it.
+- A : Make sure you have a suitable device and adjust it respectably to record.

 -----------------------